Margaret Sullavan: Later years

-In 1955–1956, Sullavan appeared in Janus, a comedy by playwright Carolyn Green.
+In 1955 and 1956, Sullavan appeared in Janus, a comedy by playwright Carolyn Green.
 Sullavan played the part of Jessica who writes under the pen name Janus, and Robert Preston played her husband.
 The play ran for 251 performances from November 1955 to June 1956.

 In the late 1950s, Sullavan's hearing and depression were getting worse.
 However, in 1959, she agreed to do Sweet Love Remembered by playwright Ruth Goetz.
 It was to be Sullavan's first Broadway appearance in four years.
 Rehearsals began on December 1, 1959.
 She had mixed emotions about a return to acting, and her depression soon became clear to everyone: "I loathe acting", she said on the day she started rehearsals.
 "I loathe what it does to my life.
 It cancels you out.
 You cannot live while you are working.
 You are a person surrounded by an unbreachable wall".